aecsocket/wordbase/README.md

 ## Be *simple to use*

-Following the GNOME philosophy of "every preference has a cost"[^1][^2][^3], Wordbase *the app* focuses on being easy to pick up and use immediately by anyone, rather than being as flexible as possible.
+Following the GNOME philosophy of "every preference has a cost"[^1][^2][^3], Wordbase *the engine* focuses on providing a solid foundation to build language learning tools on top of, favoring robustness over features.
+Wordbase *the app* focuses on being easy to pick up and use immediately by anyone, rather than being as flexible as possible.
 Features will be added if they benefit the 90% of users, and don't significantly increase the cognitive complexity of the app.

 Of course, this doesn't mean that Wordbase *the platform* is inflexible.
 On the contrary, developers should be able (and encouraged!) to write their own software which hooks into Wordbase's API to solve problems in areas which Wordbase itself won't tackle.
 This includes software like browser extensions, video players, and OCR tools.